Antenuptial contract in South Africa (aka ANC or prenuptial agreement) is explained. Why you should get an antenuptial

-- Marriage Out of Community of Property (Antenuptial Contract needed)
+- Marriage Out of Community of Property Without Accrual (antenuptial contract needed)

 The default option: in community of property (no antenuptial contract)

 If you do not enter into a prenuptial agreement before you get married you will automatically be married in community of property.

 This means that:

 - All debts and assets of both parties are joined into what is called a ‘common estate’, which is owned equally by both.

 - Everything earned, bought, inherited or acquired in any way during the marriage goes into the common or joint estate.

 - Money in either spouse’s bank account legally belongs to the joint estate.

 - Any debts incurred by either party bind the joint estate.
 This can be a serious problem in the case of insolvency because no assets are protected and both parties will be deemed insolvent.

 - If one party enters the marriage with significantly more assets that the other, they immediately forfeit ownership of half of everything to the other.

 - When the marriage ends, the entire estate, including debt, is equally divided.
 Whether it ends by death or divorce, this process can be complicated and take a long time.

-This is the old-fashioned way people got married, but it is perhaps not the best suited to modern reality.
+This is the way people traditionally married, but it is perhaps not best suited to modern reality.